vp-82/Business-Intelligence-2023-HS/Lesson_04/Exercise_04_SQL_Join_to_View.md

-## Exercise: Creating a Combined Address View
+## Exercise 1: Creating a Combined Address View

 In this exercise, you'll be tasked with joining data from three tables: `[TABLE1]`, `[TABLE2]`, and `[TABLE3]`.
 Your mission is to create a view that offers a comprehensive snapshot of the provided data.